vdm4k/network/README.md

 1. Small and proxy labrary to write server/client.
 By default it is using non blocking sockets
 2. Doesn't use exceptions.
 To handle errors you can set your callback function *stream->set_state_changed_cb(cb_function)* and check when a socket will become inactive *!stream->is_active()*. we can get error description *stream->get_error_description()*
 3. It has minimal dependecies.
-4. Easy to test apps.
+4. Easy to test application.
 You need only to implement stream interface and check what data your application send.
 5. It's easy to change socket type hence it's easy to move from tcp to ssl+tcp and vice versa
 6. If socket fails we can easily recreate it *failed_stream = manager.create_stream(failed_stream->get_settings());* Hence we can have pool of streams and recreate if some of them fails.